 Study of the human psychological and physiological factors that underlie the design of equipment and the interaction between people and machines.

 Techniques for the planning, control, and evaluation of production systems.
 Project management, forecasting, inventory control, scheduling, enterprise requirements planning.
 Prerequisites: ASE 485; CSE 100; IEE 476.

 IEE 463 Computer-Aided Manufacturing and Control.
 (3) S

 Computer control in manufacturing, CIM, NC, logic controllers, group technology, process planning and robotics.
 Prerequisite: C programming capability.
 General Studies: N3.

 IEE 475 Simulating Stochastic Systems.
 (3) F, S

 Analysis of stochastic systems using basic queuing networks and discrete event simulation.
 Basic network modeling, shared resources, routing, assembly logic.
 Not open to students with credit in IEE 575.
 Prerequisites: ASE 485; CSE 100; IEE 476.
-General Studies: CS.
+General Studies: N3.

 IEE 476 Operations Research Techniques/Applications.
 (4) F, S

 Industrial systems applications with operations research techniques.
 Resource allocation, product mix, production, shipping, task assignment, market share, machine repair, customer service.
 Not open to students with credit in IEE 546.
 Prerequisites: ASE 485; CSE 100.
-General Studies: CS.
+General Studies: N2.

 IEE 490 Project in Design and Development.
 (3) F, S